-- 2. The ATI Nursing Online Testing student fee will provide student access to the Mandatory ATI nursing course online tests and remediation for the entire semester.
-The Centofanti School of Nursing requires ALL sophomore students enrolled in the Entry Level BSN Program to participate in the systematic assessment of program outcomes. - 3.
-All students will complete the Mandatory assigned Practice test A NGN and Practice test B NGN (noted on the ATI blueprint) at home during a scheduled time by the due date as noted on the ATI blueprint.
-If a student receives a score of less than 75% in any content area, the student must take the assigned ATI posttest.
-Students must submit to their instructor a screen shot of each completed posttest by the due date as noted on the ATI blueprint. - 4.
-All students are required to take the enrolled courses' ATI Integrated examination (refer to blueprint) on campus using a personal laptop computer AND remediate following the below guidelines by the assigned due date to avoid a grade of "I" incomplete. - 5.
-If the student meets or exceeds the test national benchmark for the ATI Test (refer to the ATI blueprint), earns a minimum final course grade of 78%, and completes all tests AND remediation by dates stated in course syllabus, the scores listed below will be added to the final course grade:
+- 1. The ATI Nursing Online Testing student fee will provide students access to the Mandatory ATI online assessments (tests) and remediation for the entire semester.
+The Centofanti School of Nursing requires ALL students enrolled in the Entry Level BSN Program to participate in the systematic assessment of program outcomes. - 2.
+All students are to complete good quality and effort (mandatory) remediation across all topics missed for one hour following ATI Practice Assessments by Sunday 11:59 pm in the week it is assigned to avoid a grade of "I" incomplete.
+Students receiving a score of 75% or less will additionally be required to complete a Posttest after they have completed the required remediation.
+Students must submit to their instructor a copy of the Assessment Report for the Practice A and Practice B Assessments. - 3.
+All students are required to take the ATI Integrated (Proctored) examination on campus using a personal laptop computer and remediate by Sunday 11:59 pm in the week it is assigned to avoid a grade of "I" incomplete.
+All students are to complete good quality and effort (mandatory) remediation across all topics missed following the ATI Proctored Assessment.
+Each student will score into a Level according to the percentage of items scored correctly on the exam and will follow the schedule below for the required remediation time. - 4.
+If the student meets or exceeds the ATI Assessment Benchmark for the assessment given, earns a minimum final course grade of 78%, and completes all tests with remediation by the assigned due date, the incentive listed below will be added to the final course grade: